leo-valdez/AIA-Chess-Game/README.md

 <h1>Failed Approach</h2>
 We did try using Alpha-Beta pruning and CNN but due to lack of proper knowledge it wasnt working properly.
 <h1>Future Improvments</h1>
-Imporoving the game with the approch of RNN, after successful implementation of Aplha-Beta pruning.
+Imporoving the game with the approch of RNN, after successful implementation of Alpha-Beta pruning.